ascerb/cbw_test_task/README.md

 n8n without owner registration on each new instance can not activate any workflow via cli.
 Cli workflow activation is not working at all actually.

-Here are some examples next, not used on project.
+Here are some examples below, not used on project.

-Export n8n data to docker host (runs from docker host):
+Export n8n data to docker host (typed from docker host):
 ```bash
 ### n8n EXPORT
 docker exec -u node -it cbw_n8n n8n export:workflow --backup --output=backup_n8n/w